 Automatic temperature recorders that have been suitably calibrated shall be employed.
 The calibration chart of each recorder shall be submitted to the owner prior to starting the heat treatment operations and his approval shall be obtained.
 Recording equipment shall be calibrated at least once every 12 months.
 Also, the instrument equipment (potentiometer) which is used for calibration of recorders should be supported by a related certificate.

 Preparation and Attachment of Thermocouple for PWHT

 The thermocouples shall be placed on the joint and in firm contact with the pipe as near as possible to the weld area.
-Thermocouples should be directly tack welded to the joint or heating band of jointly provided that they have a tail of the same material and approved filler wire or electrode not larger than 2.5 mm in diameter is used for tack welding.
+Thermocouples should be directly tack welded to the joint or heating band jointly provided that they have a tail of the same material and approved filler wire or electrode not larger than 2.5 mm in diameter is used for tack welding.

 In order to avoid incorrect temperature readings due to direct radiation to thermocouples, it shall be protected by ceramic fiber blanked or any other suitable insulation material.

 Heating resistance elements shall be laid over the attached thermocouples throughout of heating band and shall be insulated as shown in Fig. 1 below.

 Insulating materials shall be mineral wool/glass wool which can overcome the temperature employed.
 The minimum insulation thickness shall be 50 mm.
 To hold the insulation material in position wire mesh shall be wrapped around and tied or tied by other suitable means.

 PWHT Temperature, Time Record